tridactyl/tridactyl/readme.md

 -   How do I prevent websites from stealing focus?

     There are two ways to do that, the first one is `set allowautofocus false` (if you do this you'll probably also want to set `browser.autofocus` to false in `about:config`).
 This will prevent the page's `focus()` function from working and could break javascript text editors such as Ace or CodeMirror.
 Another solution is to use `autocmd TabEnter .* unfocus` in the beta, JS text editors should still work but pages won't steal focus when entering their tabs anymore.

--   Help!
-A website I use is totally blank when I try to use it with Tridactyl enabled!

-    Try `set noiframeon [space separated list of URLs to match]`.
-If that doesn't work, please file an issue.

 ## Contributing